Overview

 console . log ( "EscrowPeriod:" , escrowPeriodAddress );

-// Use SAME address for both recorder and condition
+// Use SAME address for both hook and condition

 const config = {